jetstream-cloud/js2docs/docs/general/manilaVM-FUSE.md

 none    /mnt/ceph fuse.ceph   ceph.id=$accessTo,ceph.conf=/etc/ceph/ceph.conf,ceph.client_mountpoint=$volumePath,x-systemd.device-timeout=30,x-systemd.mount-timeout=30,noatime,_netdev,rw 0       2
 ```

-Replace `$accessTo` with the arbitrary name you chose in step 3 above and `$volumePath` with (    /volume/\_no-group/...) that is also in the share information that you created.
+Replace `$accessTo` with the arbitrary name you chose for the access rule in step 3 above and `$volumePath` with (    /volume/\_no-group/...) that is also in the share information that you created.

 It should look something like this: